ozzyrod/Genesis-Starter-Theme-Kit/README.md

 ### Package Theme for Production
 You can package your theme for production in a ZIP file by running the following command.
 Depending on the size of your theme, it may take a while — be patient!
 The command will automatically ignore dev-kit files (gulpfile.js, package.json, and node_modules).
 It will keep the SCSS folder in `/assets/` since end-users will find this useful.

+**NOTE**: It might be a good idea to update the compression method for SCSS to `compressed` just prior to packaging, and manually add the commented header at the top after output (this creates smaller file, but will remove the `style.css` header and thus break the theme).

 ```
 $ gulp package-theme